 This field prepares students to undertake research related to urban areas.
 Fundamentally, cities are about proximity and heterogeneity, which bring both benefits and costs.
 Bringing large numbers of diverse people together in small spaces means opportunities for exciting and productive interaction on the one hand, but also greater possibilities for conflict, contagion, and congestion on the other.
-We expect students to gain a solid understanding of these benefits and costs and how they are related.
+Students in this field will gain a solid understanding of these benefits and costs and how they are related.

-To master these areas, students must have some knowledge of contributions from a variety of disciplines, including political science, economics and sociology.
-Students are expected to achieve substantial expertise in the urban subfield of one of the core social science disciplines, understand its theories regarding cities and be familiar with the leading empirical research.
+Mastery of these areas requires some knowledge of contributions from a variety of disciplines, including political science, economics and sociology.
+Students will achieve substantial expertise in the urban subfield of one of the core social science disciplines, understand its theories regarding cities and be familiar with the leading empirical research.